andreipope/twelvelabs-documentation/docs/quickstart.md

   Note the following about this code:
     - Line 6 specifies that the AI-powered search engine is `marengo`.
 For details about search engines, see the [Architecture](understand.md#architecture) section.
     - Line 7 specifies the indexing options.
 An indexing option specifies a source of information that the AI-powered search engine indexes and uses when performing searches.
 In this example, the API service will index `visual`, `conversation`, and `text_in_video` information.
-For more details, see the **Indexing Options** page. <!-- TODO: Add link -->
+For more details, see the [Indexing Options](/concepts/indexing-options) page.

 6. Create an index.
-Call the API by invoking the `indexes` endpoint <!--TODO: Add link --> and store the result in a variable named `response`:
+Call the API by invoking the [indexes](/api-reference/indexes) endpoint and store the result in a variable named `response`:

   <Tabs>
   <TabItem value="py" label="Python">